haile12michael12/system-design-challenges/system-design-challenges-50/day08/README.md

 # Day 8 - Database Migration Simulator

 ## Challenge Description
-Database Migration Simulator - Visualize the pain of migrating from SQL to NoSQL (or vice versa).
+Visualize the pain of migrating from SQL → NoSQL (or vice versa).
 Goal: CAP theorem + schema evolution.

 ## Learning Goals
 - Understand the core design trade-offs for this challenge